Understanding Subjective Symptoms: A complete walkthrough

 Bridging the Gap: From Insight to Integration

 The recognition that subjective symptoms are the cornerstone of holistic care is a vital first step.
-However, translating this insight into tangible change demands systemic transformation.
+Even so, translating this insight into tangible change demands systemic transformation.
 Healthcare systems must move beyond viewing symptoms merely as data points to be recorded and instead cultivate environments where these experiences are actively solicited, deeply listened to, and thoughtfully integrated into the diagnostic and treatment process.
 This requires a fundamental shift in both mindset and methodology.

 Technological Enablers and Challenges